Rick-Feng-u/Bakerai_individual/README.md

 ## Bakerai is an online chatbot for a imaginary bakery - SAKURA.
 Bakerai acts as your online assistant to provide customer information they need about SAKURA without leaving the comfort of their home.

 ## Features implemented in Individual Project
-* ###      Google cloud translate
+* ###   GUI
     Rick Feng, implemented a tanslation for all non English user input and provide translated answer for user:
     * Step 1: enable google credential to establish a connection from the bot to my server
     * Step 2: create languageDeteaction method for identifying non English input
     * Step 3: create translateThis method to translate user input from target language into English so the bot can process and predict
     * Step 4: create translateTo method to translate the prdicted answer back to target language for user to view
     * Step 5: implentment all method and embedded them into the chatbot GUI

     ## How did this feature improve the project?